Jump to content on:

 You’ll need a box, bag, or container to hold your helpful items.
 What you choose to fill your box with is up to you.
 People often find it helpful to have items that relate to different senses, as well as some things to help them distract themselves.

-When things feel overwhelming, some people find it helpful to have visual reminders of people, places, pets, and memories that are important to them.
+When things feel overwhelming, some people find it helpful to have visual reminders of people, places, pets, and memories that are important to them, or calming things to look at.

 You could include:

-‘Positive affirmations can be so powerful if you find out what will be meaningful for you,’ says Dr Ritu Mitra, Consultant Psychiatrist.
-‘For example, you could include something like ‘My challenges help me grow’’.
+‘Positive affirmations can be so powerful if you find out what will be meaningful for you, for example, you could include something like “My challenges help me grow”’

-Make it easier for yourself to find sounds that soothe or calm you by putting things in your box in advance.
+Make it easier to find sounds that soothe or calm you by putting things in your box in advance.

 You could include:

-• Ear plugs if you find noise overwhelming
+- ear plugs or ear defenders if you find noise overwhelming

 You could include: